 We found this pack relatively comfortable for carrying 15 pounds loads and awarded it a "Good" rating.
 This is likely the best use of the Katahdin - day hiking size loads.
 It is relatively heavy in part due to lots of zippers that provide ready access to your gear.
 However, packing up 30 pounds is difficult in this relatively small pack.
 It was one of only two that wouldn't hold our 24 pound winter thru-hiking load.
 You'll have trouble packing this guy up with 30 pounds anyway, but if you did, expect the carrying comfort to be "Poor."
 The other small volume pack we tested, the Ultimate Direction Fastpack, carries light loads for trail running quite well.

 We couldn't fit our wintertime load of gear and five days of food and fuel into this pack.

 While we were not impressed with the overall construction quality of this pack, it is very feature rich.
 Just about every main pack pocket, access zipper, and lash point you could want is present; however, this pack does not have pockets on the hip belt or shoulder straps.
 In addition, the single pocket top lid is sewn-on, not removable, and not extendable.
 The Katahdin has a big pocket inside to hold a hydration bladder and a toggle on a sewn loop up top to secure it.
-A center port to exit the pack lets you route the drinking hose over either shoulder.
+You can exit the pack with a center por, which lets you route the drinking hose over either shoulder.
 While this is a large group of features, they aren't optimized for backpackers.